Understanding Your Insurance Binder

 An Insurance Binder is a temporary document issued by an authorized insurance representative that serves as proof of insurance for your home insurance, property or car.
 Your binder of insurance will outline the basic conditions, coverages, deductibles and named insureds that will appear in your insurance contract.

-An insurance binder is issued on a temporary basis and is subject to all the terms and conditions of the pending insurance contract.
-Once an insurance policy is issued, the insurance binder becomes null and void, since it becomes replaced by the actual contract.
+An insurance binder is subject to all the terms and conditions of the pending insurance contract, unless it is noted otherwise.